 The ASMS Service Club gives students at the ASMS the chance to serve the wider community, both locally and globally, through raising money and awareness, and taking action where possible.
 A group of students meet regularly to plan and facilitate Service Club activities.

-Some of the regular events over the last few years include Pancake Day, Australia’s Biggest Morning Tea Cake Competition, a Mother’s Day Stall and the 40 hr famine.
+Some of the regular events over the last few years include Bandanna Day, Australia’s Biggest Morning Tea Cake Competition, a Mother’s Day Stall and the 40 hr famine.
 The ASMS also supports a sponsor child in Zimbabwe, Lubelihle Sibanda, through World Vision, thanks to the generous donations of students and teachers.
-Service Club members and other students have also organized creative fundraisers such as the Annual Chocolate Eating Fiesta and Wearing a Onsie for a One$ie to raise money for Hutt Street Centre and Trees for Life.
+Service Club members and other students and staff have also organized creative fundraisers such as the Annual Chocolate Eating Fiesta and Wearing a Onsie for a One$ie to raise money for Hutt Street Centre and Trees for Life.

 In 2011, the ASMS was named as the winner of the Australian Council for Health, Physical Education and Recreation “Howard Mutton Memorial Trophy” for Excellence in South Australian Secondary Schools Quality Health and Physical Education programs.
 One of the components in the acknowledgement of the ASMS as the winner of the Howard Mutton Memorial Trophy is the unique nature of ASMS health and physical education programs.
 These programs include the Central Study “Body in Question”, Stage 2 “Human Performance”, the Learning Studies program, Service Club, After School Sport and Lunchtime Sport Competition.